Please note that this page dates from August 2015 and is currently in the process of being updated.

 “Determining whether immigrants make a positive or negative fiscal contribution is highly dependent on what costs and benefits are included in the calculations.
 Government claims that the exchequer consistently benefits from immigration rely on the children of one UK-born parent and one immigrant parent being attributed to the UK-born population—a questionable approach.
 But even using the Government's preferred method, the fiscal impact is small compared to GDP and cannot be used to justify large-scale immigration”.
 (Para.
 132)

-In any case, large numbers add substantially to the pressure on housing and public services which take a long time to adjust.
+Moreover, large numbers add substantially to the pressure on housing and public services which take a long time to adjust.
 They also add, of course, to pressures on our environment.

 This is false.
-Immigrants themselves grow older so the only effect, even of very large scale immigration, is to postpone by a few years the impact of an ageing population.
-The real answer is that, as people now live longer, they should work longer.
-The Turner Commission on pensions dismissed the argument that immigration would help with pensions saying that only high immigration can produce more than a trivial reduction in the projected dependency ratio over the next 50 years... and this would be only a temporary effect unless still higher levels of immigration continued in later years’.
+Immigrants themselves grow older so the only effect, even of very large-scale immigration, is to postpone by a few years the impact of an ageing population.
+The real answer is that, as people now live longer and healthier lives, they should work longer.
+The Turner Commission on pensions dismissed the argument that immigration would help with pensions saying that ‘only high immigration can produce more than a trivial reduction in the projected dependency ratio over the next 50 years’ and that ‘this would be only a temporary effect unless still higher levels of immigration continued in later years’.
 (See here)